waheedi/images_fetcher/README.md

 ## images_fetcher
-ImageFetcher helps you to fetch images from a list of URIs
+ImageFetcher helps you to fetch images from a list of URLs

 #### Usage